walmartlabs/concord-website/docs/getting-started/triggers.md

 triggers:
 - github:
+    version: 2
     useInitiator: true
     entryPoint: onPush
-    version: 2
     conditions:
       type: push
 ```

 Github trigger supports the following attributes

-- `entryPoint` string, mandatory, the name of the flow that Concord starts when GitHub event matches trigger conditions;
+- `entryPoint` string, mandatory, the name of the flow that Concord starts when
+GitHub event matches trigger conditions;
-- `activeProfiles` array of string, optional, list of profiles that Concord applies for process;
+- `activeProfiles` array of string, optional, list of profiles that Concord
+applies for process;
-- `useInitiator` boolean, optional, process initiator is set to `sender` when this attribute is marked as `true`;
+- `useInitiator` boolean, optional, process initiator is set to `sender` when
+this attribute is marked as `true`;
-- `useEventCommitId` boolean, optional, Concord will use commit id from event for process;
+- `useEventCommitId` boolean, optional, Concord will use commit id from event
+for process;
 - `exclusive` string, optional, exclusive group for process;
-- `arguments` key-value, optional, additional parameters that are passed to the flow;
+- `arguments` key-value, optional, additional parameters that are passed to the
+flow;
 - `conditions` key-value, mandatory, conditions for GutHub event matching;
-- `version` - number, mandatory, trigger version.
+- `version` - number, optional if matches the default version of the current
+Concord instance.
+Trigger implementation's version.

-Github trigger conditions
+Github trigger conditions:

 - `type` - string, mandatory, GitHub event name;
-- `githubOrg` - string or regexp, optional, GitHub organization name.
-By default GitHub organization name is from the URL repository;
+- `githubOrg` - string or regex, optional, GitHub organization name.
+Default is
+the current repository's GitHub organization name;
-- `githubRepo` - string or regexp, optional, GitHub repository name.
-By default GitHub project name is from the URL repository;
+- `githubRepo` - string or regex, optional, GitHub repository name.
+Default is
+the current repository's name;
-- `githubHost` - string or regexp, optional, GitHub host;
+- `githubHost` - string or regex, optional, GitHub host;
-- `branch` - string or regexp, optional, even branch name;
+- `branch` - string or regex, optional, even branch name;
-- `sender` - string or regexp, optional, event sender;
+- `sender` - string or regex, optional, event sender;
-- `status` - string or regexp, optional, event action;
+- `status` - string or regex, optional, event action;
 - `payload` - key-value, optional, github event payload;

-The `event` object provides all attributes from trigger conditions filled with GitHub event
+The `event` object provides all attributes from trigger conditions filled with
+GitHub event.

 Examples